-Beginning in 2010, the Guidelines will be updated through the interjurisdictional Joint Recommendations Committee (JRC) pursuant to the RAHP Interlocal Cooperation Agreement, hereinafter "RAHP Agreement."
-The RAHP/2060 Planning Group will convene in the first half of 2010 to review the program and the RAHP Guidelines and to recommend any proposed changes to the JRC for adoption prior to the expiration date.
+Beginning in 2010, the Guidelines may be updated through the JRC pursuant to the RAHP Interlocal Cooperation Agreement, hereinafter "RAHP Agreement", as needed.
+The RAHP/2060 Planning Group will be convened to recommend any proposed changes to the Guidelines for presentation to the JRC for adoption.